eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 #### lastWillMessage

-Configures the message which should be published when the connection is ungracefully disconnected form the broker.
+Configures the message which should be published when the connection is disconnected ungracefully from the broker.
-The Message will be published in the topic chosen in [Last Will topic](#lastwilltopic).
+The message will be published as UTF8-encoded text on the topic chosen in [Last Will topic](#lastwilltopic).

 Default: empty string

-### Configure Last Will
+### Configure Last Will message

-To notify other clients when the connection is ungracefully disconnected the Last Will feature can be used.
+To notify other clients when the connection is disconnected ungracefully the `Last Will` feature can be used.
 The message which will be published, is specified in the connection and stored in the broker when it connects.
-The message contains a topic, retained message flag, QoS, and the payload to be published.
+The message contains a topic, retained message flag, QoS, and the text payload to be published.
 These can be configured in the [Specific Configuration](#specificconfiguration) of the connection.
-(Notice this feature is activated as soon as you enter the topic, which is also the only mandatory field)
+The last will message is sent as text payload using UTF8 encoding.

+{% include note.html content="This feature is enabled if the _last will topic_ is set." %}

 ## Establishing a connection to an MQTT 3.1.1 endpoint